my experience with sibo, gut inflammation, gerd, and stress

 Another key ingredient in the Digestion Diet is prayer.
 I pray before each meal to center myself and connect to my food.
 Affirm how you want to feel through prayer.
 You can say a prayer like, “May this food nourish me and heal me.
 May I enjoy every bite, eat mindfully and digest well.”
 Pray for how you want to feel.
 Prayer will encourage your digestion by calming you down.

 When it comes to digestion, the less stress you put on your GI tract the better.
 Become a mindful eater by thoroughly chewing your food (30 chews per bite of food) while repeating a positive mantra.
-A beautiful mantra I learned from my Kundalini meditation teacher training is, “I love my food, my food loves me.”
+A beautiful mantra I once learned is, “I love my food, my food loves me.”
 The more slowly you eat, the less likely you’ll be to overeat and stress your digestive system.
 By eating mindfully I still get plenty of calories and enjoy my meals.
 But I’m not abusing my digestive tract by making it work too hard.

 Another digestion no-no is lying flat after consuming a meal.
 Your digestive tract needs your support.
 Sitting up straight helps the food sweep through and promotes healthy digestion.
 When you lie down after a meal (which I know can be tempting), you can often experience acid reflux or regurgitate your food.
 Your esophageal sphincter holds the food and acid down.
 When you lie flat, it relaxes and food can come up.
 It’s important to treat your esophageal sphincter well.
 Reducing stress helps, because when you’re stressed the sphincter relaxes and then flaps up, which causes acid and food to go up your esophagus rather than stay in your stomach for proper digestion.